 Step Two: Heat your Milk in your Instant Pot.

-- Pour 1/2 gallon milk into your inner pot of your electric pressure cooker, put the lid on the Instant Pot (vent can be sealed or not sealed in this function).
+- Pour 1/2 gallon milk into the inner pot of your electric pressure cooker, put the lid on the Instant Pot (vent can be sealed or not sealed in this function).
 Hit yogurt function and then the adjust button until it says Boil.

 - When the Instant Pot beeps that it is done, remove the lid and test the temperature to be sure the milk has reached 180 degrees.